 How to Maintain Hearing Health: Top Tips to Prevent Hearing Loss

 Protection of your ears and hearing helps prevent hearing loss and ear-related diseases.
-As per the WHO’s report, approximately 6.3% (63 million) of the total population of India suffer from hearing loss or other auditory impairment.
+As per the WHO’s report, an estimated 63 million people in India live with significant hearing impairment, though prevalence estimates vary depending on diagnostic criteria.

 You can easily prevent the common causes of hearing loss without stopping the things that you love to do.
 Protection from injury and loud noises and proper medication can help keep your ears healthy.